inmicro/spotify-playlist-dl/README.md

 # spotify-playlist-dl
-Mini python script to demonstrate how spotipy can be cleverly worked around to get the songs in a playlist
+Mini python script to demonstrate how spotify can be cleverly worked around to get the songs in a playlist

 ## Instructions
 - Download the script and the requirements.
 You need to have Git installed.